eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		* "Formally, an **ADT** may be defined as a "class of objects whose logical behavior is defined by a set of values and a set of operations";[1] this is analogous to an algebraic structure in mathematics.
-What is meant by `behavior' varies by author, with the two main types of formal specifications for behavior being axiomatic (algebraic) specification and an abstract model;[2] these correspond to axiomatic semantics and operational semantics of an abstract machine, respectively.
-Some authors also include the computational complexity (`cost'), both in terms of time (for computing operations) and space (for representing values)."
+What is meant by 'behavior' varies by author, with the two main types of formal specifications for behavior being axiomatic (algebraic) specification and an abstract model;[2] these correspond to axiomatic semantics and operational semantics of an abstract machine, respectively.
+Some authors also include the computational complexity ('cost'), both in terms of time (for computing operations) and space (for representing values)."
 			\cite{WikipediaContributors2018a18}
 	- A "**record** is a collection of fields" (or, members or elements),